MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-typescript-how-to-use-queues.md

 ### [Connection string](#tab/connection-string)

 1. Open your favorite editor, such as [Visual Studio Code](https://code.visualstudio.com/).
-1. Create a file called `send.js` and paste the below code into it.
+1. In the `src` folder, create a file called `src/send.js` and paste the below code into it.
 This code sends the names of scientists as messages to your queue.

     :::code language="typescript" source="~/azure-typescript-e2e-apps/quickstarts/service-bus/ts/src/connection-strings/queues/send-queue.ts" :::